cocoyes/cosmos-sdk/docs/building-modules/simulator.md

 ### Random weighted operations

-Operations are one of the crucial parts of the Cosmos SDK simulation.
+Operations are one of the crucial parts of the SDK simulation.
 They are the transactions (`Msg`) that are simulated with random field values.
 The sender of the operation is also assigned randomly.